FitzSW/HF_HeH/README.md

 file lines), and may not work if run without them.

 For linear algebra functionality, C++/Eigen is used, so it is assumed that you have a C++ compiler and it has access to the Eigen library header files.
+One should compile the file Matrix_IO/cc_exec.cc to an executable called "cc_matrix_handler" which will be called within the main program for finding transformation matrices.

 ### References